18 Minute Read.

 Other hybrid life insurance policies offer a standalone LTC rider that can be purchased at an additional cost.
 LTC riders are not typically only available with permanent life insurance policies such as Universal Life, Whole Life, and Indexed Universal Life policies (not term life policies).

 The Annuity + LTC hybrid starts as a deferred annuity.
 It may entail a single lump sum premium or structured deposits made over time.
 If the annuity owner does not need any long term care, then the annuity gains interest and functions like any other fixed annuity.

-- LTC hybrid products guarantee return of premium either in the form of long term care benefits or a death benefit
+- LTC hybrid products guarantee return of premium either in the form of long term care benefits or a death benefit.

-- Medical underwriting is usually less stringent with hybrid long term care insurance
+- Medical underwriting is usually less stringent with hybrid long term care insurance.

-- Premium rates are fixed (you don’t have to worry about future premium increases)
+- Premium rates are fixed (you don’t have to worry about future premium increases).

 What are the disadvantages of LTC hybrid products?

 - This might be expensive for some people.
 However, newer products are emerging that offer flexible payment options.

 - LTC payouts will reduce your policy’s cash value or death benefit.
 This might mean leaving little or no death benefit to your heirs.

-Best Hybrid LTC Policies 2019
+Best Hybrid LTC Policies for 2022

 Once you express interest in LTC coverage and fill a quick form on their website, LTC Tree gets you quotes from multiple long term care insurance firms while making affordability and your requirements a priority.
 By bringing the competition to you, they essentially change the game and give you the power to choose a custom hybrid LTC plan that’s best suited to meet your needs.